htcondor/htcondor/docs/version-history/development-release-series-89.rst

   the other mechanisms in future releases.
   :ticket:`6984`

+- The Box.com multifile transfer plugin now supports uploads.
+The plugin will be used when a user lists a "box://path/to/file" URL as the output location of file when using ``transfer_output_remaps``.
+  :ticket:`7085`

 Bugs Fixed:

 - Fixed a bug where schedd would not start if the history file